Refer to the following "Product Maintenance" tips to keep your Nightjar Sauna and Cold Plunge looking and functioning at peak performance.

 Routine Maintenance

-In addition to regular cleaning and sanitization, detailed below, it's important to establish a routine maintenance schedule for your cold plunge tub.
-This may include checking filters regularly and replacing them when necessary, monitoring pH levels in the water, and adding appropriate chemicals as needed.
+In addition to regular cleaning and sanitization, detailed below, it's important to establish a routine maintenance schedule for your Nightjar Cold Plunge.
+Check filters regularly and replace when necessary, monitor pH levels in the water, and add appropriate chemicals if needed.

 Cleaning and sanitizing your cold plunge tub is a crucial part of its regular maintenance.
 Not only does it help to keep the tub in pristine condition, but it also ensures a safe and hygienic environment for your cold plunging sessions.

-By following these simple steps for cleaning and sanitizing your cold plunge tub on a regular basis, you can enjoy many refreshing sessions without worrying about cleanliness or hygiene issues!
+By following these simple steps for cleaning and sanitizing on a regular basis you'll enjoy many refreshing sessions in your Nightjar Cold Plunge tub—without worrying about cleanliness or hygiene issues!